kuyeseraAi/kai/_posts/2023-03-18-welcome-to-kai.markdown

 2021 - I join the INSPIRE Network at APHRC and together we win a grant under AI4COVID.

-2022 - We get another grant with the INSPIRE Network to work on data science and health informatics.
+2022 - We get another grant from the Wellcome Trust to work witin the INSPIRE Network on data science and health informatics.

 Dec 2022 - KuyeseraAI lab is formed.